andreasdomanowski/MoreRedoc/README.md

 4. Select the respective CSVs and modeling options
 5. Generate the model.
 Output can be found in the specified folder

+### Via IDE
+For Integrating it in your IDE, just import the maven project.
+* `moreredoc.application.MoreRedocGuiStarter` starts the GUI
+* `moreredoc.application.MoreRedocStarter` provides an API for the modeling

 ## License
 - GPLv3, see [LICENSE](LICENSE)

 ## Support for other (Re)documentation tools
 - Implement a `moreredoc.datainput.InputDataHandler`for your tool
-- Add the tool with a reference to an *InputDataHandler* to the enum of supported tools in `moreredoc.datainput.tools.SupportedRedocumentationTools`
+- Add the tool with a reference to your *InputDataHandler* to the enum of supported tools in `moreredoc.datainput.tools.SupportedRedocumentationTools`